odoo/documentation/content/applications/inventory_and_mrp/inventory/management/shipments_deliveries/receipts_delivery_two_steps.rst

 .. tip::
-   The delivery order associated with the :abbr:`SO (Sales Order)` can also be quickly accessed by clicking on the ::guilabel:`Delivery` smart button again, and choosing the delivery order on the
-   ::guilabel:`Transfers` page (which should now be marked as ::guilabel:`Ready`).
+   The delivery order associated with the :abbr:`SO (Sales Order)` can also be quickly accessed by clicking on the :guilabel:`Delivery` smart button again, and choosing the delivery order on the :guilabel:`Transfers` page (which should now be marked as :guilabel:`Ready`).

 .. image:: receipts_delivery_two_steps/deliver-two-step-kanban.png
    :align: center